I really love this recipe for Swiss chard and leek crostata, by Joshua McFadden of cookbook fame, “Six Seasons: A New Way with Vegetables.”

 - Separate the stems of the Swiss chard from the leafy greens.
 Chop the chard stems into one-inch pieces and wash well.
 Chop the greens into one-inch pieces and wash well.
 Keep them separate.

-- Remove the greens from the leeks and discard, or use them for soup stock.
-You can keep them in the freezer until needed.
-Slice the leek whites in half lengthwise and chop the lengths into quarter-inch pieces.
+- Remove the greens from the leeks and discard, or save them for soup stock.
+Slice the leek whites in half lengthwise and chop into quarter-inch pieces.
 Wash well and set aside.